-Two full-time parole/probation officers supervise caseloads of approximately 140 offenders who are pre-identified by the District Attorney’s office staff, which refers the cases for this specific supervision.
+Two full-time parole/probation officers supervise offenders who are pre-identified by the District Attorney’s office staff, which refers the cases for this specific supervision.
 Supervision staff work collaboratively with the Department of Human Services to supervise the case, collaborate regarding treatment and other services, with the goal of either reuniting the family, or determining that reunification is not an appropriate outcome.
-Collaboration with local law enforcement also occurs, when appropriate.
+Collaboration with local law enforcement also occurs, when appropriate

 The 1145 unit works with felony offenders sentenced to one year or less, housed either at the Marion County Corrections Facility (jail) or released to a reduced custody status.
 Staff assigned to this unit monitor and develop release plans for every local control offender sentenced to the custody of the Marion County Supervisory Authority with a period of post-prison supervision.
 They also coordinate transfers to other counties (if required), participate in case staffing to establish appropriate supervision conditions, make recommendations and supervise offenders in non-custody alternatives, track release dates and monitor 1145 offenders lodged in other facilities.
 This unit is also responsible for accurate data entry into both the state and county computer systems.

-This specialized unit supervises approximately 500 sex offenders.
-This team is comprised of 6 parole/probation officers and three contract sex offender treatment providers.
+This specialized unit supervises sex offenders on Parole/PPS or Probation for sex related crimes.
+This team is comprised of parole/probation officers and three contract sex offender treatment providers.
 This team works in collaboration with each other, law enforcement, child welfare and the community in an effort to contain and reduce sexual offender behavior.
 This unit is also responsible for compliance with mandates of community notification.
 The unit has incorporated a limited supervision unit comprised of 182 low-risk cases.

 The main objective of our Transitional Services Unit (TSU) is to prepare and facilitate individuals for a successful re-entry back into our community from incarceration.
-TSU is made up of two parole/probation officers that supervise offenders participating in a variety of our transitional programs which includes the Alternative to Incarceration Program, Quest for Change, and Student Opportunity for Achieving Results program.
+TSU is made up of three parole/probation officers that supervise offenders participating in a variety of our transitional programs which includes the Alternative to Incarceration Program, Jail Re-Entry Program, and Student Opportunity for Achieving Results program.
 TSU provides offenders releasing to Marion County information pertaining to the various facets of re-entry via the “Reach-In” process.
-In addition to educating our releasing offenders on re-entry, TSU also provides information to their family and friends in a class held quarterly called Release Orientation.
+In addition to educating our releasing offenders on re-entry, TSU also provides information to their families and friends in a class held quarterly called Release Orientation.